marcosramos87/one-pauintxi-theme/intellij/README.md

-# One Pauintxi Theme - VS Code
+# One Pauintxi Theme - IntelliJ IDEA Community 2024

-**One Pauintxi Theme** is a sleek, minimalist dark theme for Visual Studio Code, inspired by the popular One Dark theme.
+**One Pauintxi Theme** is a sleek, minimalist dark theme for **IntelliJ IDEA Community 2024**, inspired by the popular One Dark theme.
 It’s designed for developers who enjoy a visually comfortable coding environment with high contrast and vibrant colors that enhance readability without straining the eyes.

 [![Buy Me a Coffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-%23FFDD00.svg?logo=buy-me-a-coffee&logoColor=black)](https://buymeacoffee.com/marcosramon)